How Do I Insure A House That I Own And Let My Family Live In?

 So you have a home, titled in your name, and you let a family member live in the home, while you reside somewhere else.
 Should you have a homeowners insurance policy on this location?

 The answer is no.

 A homeowner’s insurance policy is written on a property where the titled owner of the property also resides in the property.
 If you as the owner do not reside there, then it should not be written on a homeowner’s policy.

 What if, I come and visit with the grand kids there, or I reside there when I am in town a few weeks a year?
 Does that count?
 No it does not count as the premises that you reside, so again it should not be written as a homeowner’s policy.

 We recently had a claim, where the mom and dad where living in the home, they moved out and left their son and his family in the home.
-They never notified us of this lifestyle change, and there was a fire loss.
-The carrier went ahead and paid the damage to the dwelling but not the contents that belonged to the son and his family because he was no longer an insured, under the definition of the homeowners insurance policy.
+They never notified us of this lifestyle change.
+Then there was a fire loss.
+The insurance carrier went ahead and paid the damage to the dwelling.
+But they did not pay for the damaged contents that belonged to the son and his family.
+This was because he was no longer an insured under the definition of the homeowners insurance policy.

 When you and your children or family members reside in the same home, they are an insured under the definition in the policy.
 But the moment that the property owner moves out of the residence they are no longer an insured under the definition